backdrop-contrib/views_aggregator/README.txt

 On the main Views UI page, admin/structure/views/view/YOUR-VIEW/edit/page, under Format, click and select "Table with aggregation options".
 Having arrived at the Settings page, follow the hints under the header "Style Options".
+All group aggregation functions, except "Filter rows" require exactly one field to be assigned the "Group and compress" function.
+Column aggregation functions may be used independently of the group aggregation functions.
+If a column aggregation function requires an argument, it may take it from the corresponding group aggregation function, if enabled also.

-There are no permissions or global configurations.
+There are no permissions or global module configurations.

 Views Aggregator Plus does not combine well with Views' native aggregation.
 So in the Advanced section (upper right) set "Use aggregation: No".